poseidonos/trident/docs/UserGuide.md

 `$git clone https://github.com/poseidonos/poseidonos.git`

 Navigating to script folder and execute pkgdep.sh script downloads and installs all dependencies of the project.

+Please refer to https://github.com/poseidonos/poseidonos/blob/main/README.md for further details.

 ### Pre-requisites for Trident Open source
 Test suite is primarily based on Python3 and pytest.
 It is important to check if Python3 is already installed.
 Pip3 (python3-pip) also need to be installed as it is used to install all requirements for the test framework.
 After installation, update pip3 by running below command